datacamp/courses-introduction-to-python/scripts/chapter1_script.md

 ## Variables and types

+Well done and welcome back!
 It's clear that Python is a great calculator.
 If you want to do more complex calculations though, you will want to "save" values while you're coding along.
 You can do this by defining a variable, with a specific, case-sensitive name.
 Once you create (or declare) such a variable, you can later call up its value by typing the variable name.

 Suppose you measure your height and weight, in metric units: you are 1.79 meters tall, and weigh 68.7 kilograms.
 You can assign these values to two variables, named height and weight, with an equals sign: